smontiel20/MeCheck_Rule_Generation_And_Validation/README.md

 ## 🧠 Summary

-This repository extends the original MeCheck engine with:
+This repository extends the original MeCheck engine.
+Point of Contact: yeana at vt dot edu

 - New rules
 - Framework-specific datasets